wildoctopus/Anime-Video-Generator/README.md

 The Idea behind this project is to generate Anime video (Target Video) from corresponding real time human video (Source Video).
 The Idea is split into three parts -
   1. Split video into Frames
-  2. Extract the pose from each frame.
+  2. Extract the pose sequence from each frame.
   3. Generate the Anime character corresponding to each pose.

+## Pose sequence extraction

+## High resolution Anime Image synthesis from Pose Sequence

+## Related Work

+### Image to Image translation

+### Video to Video translation